corescopic/docs/docs/tracking-code/modules/developing-modules.md

 </script>
 ```

-In your module, you may access the current corescopic tracker using `window.corescopic.api`.
+In your module, you may access the current corescopic tracker using `window[corescopicName].api`.
 Additional information about using the corescopic tracker API will be provided in the future.